-The most important aspects of the Club are the organised trips, training sessions (day trips and weekend sessions are held with qualified leaders and instructors), social activities and the club magazine, Salt which is published 4 times per year.
+The most important aspects of the Club are the organised trips, training sessions (day trips and weekend sessions are held with qualified leaders and instructors), social activities and the club magazine, Salt which is published 3 to 4 times per year.

 Membership of the club puts you in touch with many other paddlers state-wide.

 Events and club trips are advertised on our calendar.
 These trips include training and trips.
 In order to take part in club activities, you must be a member of the NSWSKC.

 The membership year is from January to the end of December.

 Detailed membership costs are set out on the Membership Information page.

 Should you require any additional information please contact a committee member.